gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 ## Make the script triggered

-Create a `custom_upgrade` folder, place an appropriate `.json` in it that requests `"burn-logo": 1`, put a `logo.img` there also (here's the original, just in case), and a `runme.inc` that will be executed by our hacked `burn-logo.sh`.
+As usual, create a `custom_upgrade` folder, place an appropriate `.json` in it that requests `"burn-logo": 1`, put a `logo.img` there also (may be of 0 length, but must exist), and a `runme.inc` that will be executed by our hacked `burn-logo.sh`.

-Try not to do any wild things in that include, as if you make the system unbootable, then you've got a nice big flat brick...

-As a first step, starting `adbd` will suffice:
+As a first step, just make it start `adbd`:

 ```
 setprop service.adb.tcp.port 5555
 setprop ctl.start adbd
 ```

-Insert the USB stick, in a few seconds a toast shall appear about upgrading the logo, and then about the upgrade having completed.
+Insert the USB stick, (no reboot needed,) and in a few seconds a toast shall appear about upgrading the logo, and then about the upgrade having completed.

 Now you shall be able to connect via adb: `adb connect 192.168.70.64:5555`

+## `adbd` as a plain user

 This `adbd` is however running only as a `shell` user.

 It does so because it is compiled without the `ALLOW_ADBD_ROOT` define, so even with `ro.secure=0` and `ro.debuggable=1` it still reverts to a plain user.

-"Rage Against The Cage" won't work, because this version is patched to check the return value of `setuid()`, so no luck here.
+If you're thinking about the "Rage Against The Cage" exploit, it won't work, because this version of `adbd` is patched to check the return value of `setuid()`.

-We're going to do it the hard way: patching out this whole dropping-root thing from a copy of `adbd`, and get that running.
+So we're going to do it the hard way: patching out this whole dropping-root thing from a copy of `adbd`, and get that copy running.

 ## Modify `adbd` to keep the capabilities and uid/gid